Digressive/Remove-MS-Store-Apps/README.md

 # Remove-UWP-Apps

-Remove pre-installed UWP apps from Windows 10
+Remove Microsoft store/UWP in-box apps from Windows 10

 For full instructions and documentation, [visit my blog post](https://gal.vin/2017/04/06/removing-uwp-apps-mdt/)

 Please consider donating to support my work:

-* You can support me on a monthly basis [using Patreon.](https://www.patreon.com/mikegalvin)
+* You can support me [using Patreon.](https://www.patreon.com/mikegalvin)
+* You can support me [using PayPal](https://www.paypal.me/digressive)
-* You can support me with a one-time payment [using PayPal](https://www.paypal.me/digressive) or by [using Kofi.](https://ko-fi.com/mikegalvin)
+* You can support me [using Kofi.](https://ko-fi.com/mikegalvin)

-Tweet me if you have questions: [@mikegalvin_](https://twitter.com/mikegalvin_)
+Send me a tweet if you have questions: [@mikegalvin_](https://twitter.com/mikegalvin_)

 -Mike

 ## Configuration

-To get a list of apps, run the following commands;
+To use the script you'll need to make a text file with a list of the apps to remove.

 To get a list of installed UWP apps for the current user: